Multisensory teaching for dyscalculia and maths difficulties

 This is a question that we are often asked.
 For instance:

-We are interested in an assessment with you for our daughter she is 7 years old.
+We are interested in a dyslexia assessment with you for our daughter who is 7 years old.
 We suspect she may have dyslexia.
-Is it still possible to detect with any certainty that she does/does not have dyslexia?
+We have been told by her SENCo to wait until she is 8 however she fits the description of dyslexia and we don’t want to wait.

 My reply: